 Yes!
 Current UM-Dearborn students would be happy to connect with you and answer any questions.
 You can email firstname.lastname@example.org; this account is monitored by current UM-Dearborn students, and you can expect a response within one business day.

-Please check the website for updates regarding potential reinstatement of tours.
+Please check the website for updates regarding potential reinstatement of in person tours.

 If you have met the graduation requirements of your high school, your admission decision will not be impacted or changed.
 Students are simply required to provide a copy of their final official transcript — showing proof of graduation — to enroll for future terms at UM-Dearborn.